redRain47/DevCRUD/README.md

 - SkillServlet
 - AccountServlet

-ClearDB MySQL is used as a storage.
+JawsDB MySQL is used as a storage.

 To initialize and fill database Liquibase is used.